Skip to Main Content

 1. APR

-The annual percentage rate or APR on a personal loan is the cost to borrow the loan.
-While it includes interest rate, it also takes into account upfront fees, making it a better measure of the cost of the loan than the interest rate alone.
+The annual percentage rate or APR on a personal loan is the cost of the loan on an annual basis.
+While it includes the interest rate, it also accounts for upfront fees, making it a better measure of cost than the interest rate alone.
 For example, your loan may have an origination fee that comes out of the loan proceeds upfront.

-Because most personal loans are unsecured (meaning they don’t require collateral), lenders often charge higher interest rates to lessen their risk, raising the APR.
-In most cases, the lowest APR is only available to borrowers with good to excellent credit.
+Because most personal loans are unsecured (meaning they don’t require collateral), lenders often charge higher interest rates than secured loans, like home equity loans, to lessen their risk.
+In most cases, the lowest APR is only available to borrowers with excellent credit.

 Make sure to prequalify with multiple lenders to find an APR rate and loan terms that work for you.